 Pack for Maximum Comfort

-As you pack, keep comfort and safety in mind.
+As you pack, emphasize comfort and safety.
 Bring comfortable walking shoes, jeans, short- and long-sleeved shirts, rain gear, sun gear and a warm sweater or jacket for Northern Lights wakeup calls.
-If you are traveling during the height of summer, you will probably want to pack a pair of shorts, too.
+If you are traveling during the height of summer, you may want to pack a pair of shorts, too.

-Most hotels provide hair dryers; ask if you don't see one in your room, as some hotels keep loaner hair dryers at the check-in desk.
+Most hotels provide hair dryers.
+Ask if you don't see one in your room, as some hotels keep loaner hair dryers at the front desk.
 If you prefer to bring your own hairdryer, you can, but it's not an absolute necessity.

-People on your tour will not be cataloging your clothing choices each day.
+People on your tour will not be cataloging your daily clothing choices.
 They are far more interested in seeing wildlife, whales, the Northern Lights, and Denali.

 Pack Camera Equipment and Image Storage Devices